Key takeaways

 Questions you should ask a mortgage lender

-When shopping for a mortgage, there are several questions to ask your lender about the process and its loan options.
+When shopping around, there are several questions to ask a mortgage lender about its process and its options.
 Here are a few:

 • How long does its rate lock last?